 The sightseeing buses run among these scenic spots and stop at fixed stations.
 Passengers can get on and off freely with one ticket.
-Drone pilots will be delighted as drone flying is permitted at the park.
-Juts remember to ensure all the registration is properly carried out.
+Drone owners will be delighted as drone flying is permitted at the park.
+Just remember to ensure all the registration is properly carried out.

 There were so many birds at the park but I only managed to catch this ultramarine flycatcher at the end of our trek along the Shudu Lake.

-The chipmunks in the park were so timid, that they only run out only for 1 melon seed, sprint back to their nest and then back again for another one.
+The chipmunks in the park were so timid that they only run out only for 1 melon seed each time, sprint back to their nest and then back again for another one.

 Toward end of the day, the skies opened with a momentary streak of light, lighting up the two pine trees, just 15-20s and it was over.
-So lucky to record this sight.
+Felt blessed to capture this fleeting sight.

 Napa Hai Nature Reserve

 Amazing scenery abound at the Napahai Natural Lake Reserve, which is 3,270m above sea level and covers 660 square kilometers.
 It is about 8km northwest of Shangri-La town.
 It is both an ideal field for herdsmen and a paradise for many species of birds.
-This is, in the true sense, a seasonal lake.
-When summer comes, snow on the adjacent mountains melts and flows down into about ten rivers forming a vast lake.
+This is a seasonal lake as when summer comes, snow on the adjacent mountains melts and flows down into about ten rivers forming a vast lake.

 DukeZong Ancient Town

 Two years after the catastrophic fire in 2014 which gutted large swathes of historic Shangri-la, the city’s old quarter was reopened to visitors.
-In a ceremony held on New Year’s Day, officials once again welcomed tourists to the 1,300 year old town, although much work remains to be completed, remade sections are now safer and more modern than before.
+Although much work remains to be completed, remade sections are now safer and more modern than before.